 Falls following surgery may lead to complications, which can lengthen the rehab process and lead to hospital readmission.
 For that reason, education about fall prevention is very important - I will teach you how to avoid falls and stay safe after surgery in this blog!
+We've also written a great blog that answers the question am I at a risk of falling, and what can I do to reduce my risk of falling?

 1. Wear non-slip footwear when you are on your feet.